FlSHBONES/TeamDisruptive/README.md

             - Finally, a thank you for watching and reading and a polite reminder - "please dont get stabbed when getting beer. educate yourself.
 NFB!"

 Whew.
-I typed alot of shit.
+I typed alot.
 Hope the read was good! (by the way its 10:42 as of completion of this post).